e-gov/GOVSSO/TechnicalSpecification.md

 ````
 (for better readability, the body of the HTTP POST request is divided over several lines)

 The client secret code must be provided in the ID Token request.
-For this purpose, the request must include the Authorization request header with the value formed of the word Basic, a space, and a string `<client_id>:<client_secret>` encoded in the Base64 format (see RFC 2617 HTTP Authentication: Basic and Digest Access Authentication, Section 2 Basic Authentication Scheme).
+For this purpose, the request must include the Authorization request header with the value formed of the word Basic, a space, and a string `<client_id>:<client_secret>` encoded in the Base64 format ([[HTTP-AUTH](https://datatracker.ietf.org/doc/html/rfc2617)] "2 Basic Authentication Scheme").

 The body of the HTTP POST request must be presented in a serialized format based on the OpenID Connect protocol.